 Carscapes

-I did the unthinkable and walked in a city as a pedestrian, reminding myself that we live in car scapes.
-The fact that nobody stopped and asked me to explain myself surprised me.
+I did the unthinkable and walked in a city as a pedestrian.
+The fact that nobody stopped to ask for an explanation surprised me.

-In my city of a hundred thousand, there are more cars on roads than people on sidewalks.
+In my city, there are more cars on roads than people on sidewalks.

 We can live somewhere and not know it by foot.